-With the vagaries of Irish weather we have to grab the opportunities to get outdoors whenever we can.
-So here's some of the best places in Cork to get outdoors with kids and enjoy the fine scenery in the county.
+Cork boasts plenty of fine scenery, stunning beaches, forests and parks.
+Here are some of the best outdoor places in Cork to get out with kids and enjoy the fine scenery in the county.

 Millstreet County Park